-Although we’ve seen great advances in computing power, the amount of storage space offered with consumer laptops has actually decreased on average.
+Although we’ve seen great advances in computing power, the amount of storage space offered with consumer laptops have actually decreased on average.

 Internal computer drives are now faster than ever and physically smaller than in years past.
 However, the latest solid-state drives (SSD) in middle of the range laptops now typically have a capacity of around 256GB compared to the slower but larger 1TB hard disk drives (HDD) you would’ve found as standard a few years ago.

 Much of this downsizing of local storage space has been made possible by the concept of cloud computing.
 Since many applications now run via the cloud, in Software as a Service model (SaaS), there’s no need to install software locally on the computer.